-This summer, we are seeking participants for a project exploring how to have conversations about climate change in our daily lives - and how to come out of them feeling inspired and connected.
-At the same time, we will be building a hugely important evidence base for the future.
+This past summer, we have been seeking participants for a project exploring how to have conversations about climate change in our daily lives - and how to come out of them feeling inspired and connected.
+At the same time, we are building a hugely important evidence base for the future.

 The project is a collaboration between Climate-KIC and Climate Outreach working to widen and deepen public engagement in climate change by producing world-leading advice and practical tools for engagement.

-- A training webinar in early August laying out the evidence base on how to have effective day-to-day conversations about climate change;
+- A training webinar in August (see recording below) laying out the evidence base on how to have effective day-to-day conversations about climate change;

 - Support - including from your own community - in having four to five conversations about climate change in your daily life over the summer period, with different sorts of people;